Baadshah (2013 film): Plot

-In Milan, Rama Rao meets Janaki, a social worker, and pretends to be suicidal to get close to her.
-With the help of Dasu, a slacker poet, and through encounters with failed filmmaker Nageswara Rao, Rama Rao gradually wins Janaki’s affection.
+In Milan, Rama Rao meets Janaki, a social worker as well as Ramachandra's niece, and pretends to be suicidal to get close to her.
+With the help of Dasu, a slacker disguised as an orphaned poet, and through encounters with failed filmmaker Nageswara Rao, Rama Rao gradually wins Janaki’s affection.
 Meanwhile, Sadhu’s henchman Robert tries to uncover Baadshah’s location by interrogating his allies, killing one of them in the process.

-Rama Rao discovers that Janaki is engaged to Aadi.
-He returns to India disguised as a wedding planner and enters her household, headed by her strict IPS father, Jaya Krishna Simha.
+Rama Rao knows that Janaki is engaged to Aadi.
+He returns to India disguised as a wedding planner and enters her household, headed by her strict father, an IPS officer, Jaya Krishna Simha.
 Rama Rao manipulates Padmanabha Simha, Janaki’s lazy uncle-in-law, into assisting him, setting up a false “dream machine” scenario to motivate him.
 Rama Rao eliminates Sadhu’s bomber Rasool, and the police seize the RDX.
 Sadhu arrives in Hyderabad and learns Baadshah’s true identity through a police informer, Kesava, whom he kills.
-Janaki’s father becomes suspicious, and Rama Rao’s mother, initially shocked by his double life, reconciles with him after learning the truth.
+Janaki becomes suspicious, and Rama Rao’s mother, initially shocked by his double life, reconciles with him after learning the truth.

-Flashbacks reveal that Rama Rao’s brother Siddhu was killed in a bomb blast orchestrated by Sadhu.
+A flashback reveals that Rama Rao’s brother Siddhu was killed in a bomb blast orchestrated by Sadhu when Rama Rao was about to leave for the USA.
 Rama Rao, denied IPS entry due to his father’s criminal ties, was recruited by Ramachandra to go undercover as Baadshah to dismantle Sadhu’s empire.
-At the Sangeet, Aadi’s plan to expose Baadshah fails.
-Aadi and Sadhu kidnap Ramachandra and Padmanabha but are intercepted at the airport.
-Ramachandra declares Baadshah as the new ACP.
+At the Sangeet, Aadi’s plan to expose Baadshah fails; Aadi gets exposed due to his act being caught on camera, and the wedding is cancelled.
+Aadi and Sadhu kidnap Ramachandra, Nageswara Rao, and Padmanabha, but are intercepted at the airport.
+Ramachandra declares Rama Rao as the new ACP.
 Rama Rao kills Sadhu and Robert, arrests Aadi, and avenges Siddhu’s death.
 He becomes engaged to Janaki, earning the respect of her family.